opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/extract_text.rst

 Extract Text processor
 ======================

 This processor allows to extract any part of a text, a number or a combination of both into a new column.
 It's similar to the Replace via Regexp processor, except that instead of replacing the content in the same original column, a new column is created with the extracted text.
-The idea is indeed to put the part to extract in parenthesis.
+The idea is indeed to put the part to extract in parentheses.
 This part will then be extracted in a new column.

 Setting the processor
 ---------------------